Enterprise

 - No runtime dependencies

-Optional: Snowflake Metadata Catalog
+Optional: Metadata Catalog

 If you do not enable it, the core CLI still works fully offline against SQL files.